deejaygraham/omspa/playground.md

 Requirements.
 32-bit Windows (Win32s, Win95, WinNT on Intel platform), 8 MB RAM,
 5 MB disk space.
 Max recommended model size: 25 classes.

-Tech supportfor Playground is provided by e-mail (playground@oi.com) or regular mail only.
+Tech support for Playground is provided by e-mail (playground@oi.com) or regular mail only.

 Try it out for free.
 Use Playground for free, for personal study or in the